 Class 1 National Insurance

-- on top of Class 1 NI, there is a separate contribution that employers pay, called Class 1A or Class 1B – this doesn’t come out of your salary, it’s entirely your employer’s responsibility
+- On top of Class 1 NI, there is a separate contribution that employers pay: Class 1A or Class 1B

-- if you’re also self-employed, you’ll pay both Class 1 NI and Class 2 (and maybe even Class 4) NI – you can use this employed and self-employed calculator to see what kind and how much NI you pay.
+- If you’re both employed and self-employed (e.g. you have a side gig), you’ll pay both Class 1 NI and Class 2 (and maybe even Class 4) NI

 Hey there!
 We really hope this article helped you.
 Tax matters can be a dreadful topic at times.
 We know.
 That's why we started TaxScouts.